-FSANZ proposes to refer to the requested name, M. javanicus, if the Application is successful, since that is the name used in this Application and on which the safety assessment has been carried out.
-However, an addition to the Editorial note will be included indicating that the two names are used interchangeably for the same microorganism and M. javanicus is an earlier synonym of M. circinelloides f. circinelloides.
+FSANZ proposes to refer to the requested name, M. javanicus, since that is the name used in relation to the safety assessment.
+However an addition to the editorial note will be included indicating that the two names are used interchangeably for the same micro-organism and M. javanicus is an earlier synonym of M. circinelloides f. circinelloides.